Lifetime Estate Planning Experts

 No wonder that IHT is now starting to be described as a ‘mainstream tax on ordinary people’.

 But this is nothing new.
 The last 10 years have shown a consistently upward trend in the amount of inheritance tax paid.
 And that trend looks like continuing.

 Why?
 The nil-rate inheritance tax band (below which no tax is paid) has remained frozen at £325,000 since 2009.
 Even before inflation started really rising in 2022, since 2009 the average house price has increased by 67% and inflation by 45%.

 And the fact that the that following the Chancellor’s March 2023 budget, the £325,000 nil rate tax band(see below) is due to remain at that level until at least 2028 means more and more people will be hit by inheritance tax.
 And with the average asking price for a house in the UK at £366,247 (in April 2023 according to Rightmove), inheritance tax is not just for the rich these days.

 It’s amazing how many people have failed to take any serious wealth planning advice.
 For example, according to 2023 research conducted by Investec Wealth & Investment, just 44% of those with assets over £1 million have taken advice on inheritance tax planning advice.

 Not having proper inheritance tax planning is costing far too many people a significant percentage of their inheritance.
 To make sure you are not one of them – get in touch with our wealth planning team today.

 Do You Have an Up To Date Will?

-If you’re not sure of whether or not you need to update your Will, then take advantage of Bonallack and Bishop’s free review offer
+When it comes to Inheritance Tax Planning, having an up-to-date will that reflects your current circumstances is absolutely key.
+So, if you are not sure of whether or not you need to update your Will, then you can take advantage of Bonallack & Bishop’s free review offer.

 So just call us to book in your FREE Wills Review appointment – with no obligation or strings attached